 One main difference between the SP AC4400’s and their UP counterparts (C44AC) is that the SP versions do not have an isolated cab.
 Essentially, the UP units have some additional cushioning and acoustic insulation that makes them quieter for the crews.
 Espee chose not to spend the money on the option when they placed their order.
 Having ridden in the cab of No. 277 between Grand Junction and Glenwood Springs, I can say that it would have been money well-spent!
 The noise level in the cab when the train is running at Notch Eight is significant (you need hearing protection).

-With the near-completion of the patching program, these unique units have lost some of their special identity.
+With the near-completion of the patching and repainting program, these unique units have lost some of their special identity.
 In that light, I decided to create this page of images to remember the heyday of the red-and-gray AC4400’s, and to track what has become of them.

 The photographs below the table are arranged chronologically.
 However, you may also jump directly to specific units by using the table.